 Bridging the Gap is a partnership between The Bridge and The Chronicle that explores race, gender and marginalization at Duke and beyond.

-Part 2 of our Discrimination episode presents discrimination as a nuanced problem, delving a bit further into the issue on campus and discussing potential solutions as outlined by the Duke community.
+Part 2 of our Discrimination exploration presents discrimination as a nuanced problem, delving a bit further into the issue on campus and discussing potential solutions as outlined by the Duke community.
 Today we dive a bit deeper into “mutual conversations” as an answer to the discriminatory tensions plaguing individuals across identities: race, sexual orientation, gender and nationality.
 Below are some quotes from the episode, reflecting the issues voiced by students and by a professor who studies social identities and interracial interactions.

 This episode is a continuation of our first episode on diversity, discomfort, and discrimination.
 If you’d like to listen to Part 1, you can do so here.